Wednesday, 9 June 2010

 You can find one of my recipes for koulourakia by clicking here.
 I should mention it was my mother's recipe, and the koulourakia pictured at the top of this post, the ones next to the coffee, were made by both of us: she made the dough, I shaped them.
 She used to say the recipe was the best one for koulourakia she had ever tried ... given to her by a dear girlfriend.

-Note: some of the information on street food and on the etymological origins of the word "koulouri," is taken from the book "Street Foods, World Review of Nutrition and Dietetics, Volume 86" edited by Artemis P. Simopoulos and Ramesh V. Bhat
+Note: Some of the information on street food is based on personal observation.
+A certain amount, particularly that of the etymological origins of the word "koulouri," is taken from the book "Street Foods, World Review of Nutrition and Dietetics, Volume 86" edited by Artemis P. Simopoulos and Ramesh V. Bhat.